spdx/spdx-spec/chapters/file-information.md

 ### 8.15.1 Description

-This field provides a place for the SPDX data creator to record, at the file level, acknowledgements that might be required to be communicated in some contexts.
+This field provides a place for the SPDX document creator to record, at the file level, acknowledgements that might be required to be communicated in some contexts.
 This is not meant to include the file's actual complete license text (see `LicenseConcluded` and `LicenseInfoInFile`), and might or might not include copyright notices (see also `FileCopyrightText`).
-The SPDX data creator might use this field to record other acknowledgements, such as particular clauses from license texts, which might be necessary or desirable to reproduce.
+The SPDX document creator might use this field to record other acknowledgements, such as particular clauses from license texts, which might be necessary or desirable to reproduce.
 The metadata for the file attribution text field is shown in Table 50.

 Table 50 — Metadata for the file attribution text field